Maryland Route 12: Route description

 MD 12 crosses into Wicomico County, where it continues north through woods and farms with some residences.
 The route turns northwest again before heading into a mix of residential areas and farm fields on the outskirts of the city of Salisbury.
 The road comes to a partial cloverleaf interchange with US 13 (Salisbury Bypass), where the route briefly becomes a four-lane divided highway.
 Past US 13, MD 12 crosses into Salisbury at the Johnson Road intersection.
 Here, the route heads north through commercial areas, becoming a six-lane road with a center left-turn lane, two southbound travel lanes and one northbound travel lane.
 In addition, there is one lane in each direction devoted to right turns.
 At the intersection with College Avenue/Beaglin Park Drive, the road narrows to four lanes with each direction consisting of one travel lane and a right-turn lane.
 This configuration eventually ends and MD 12 becomes a two-lane road again, leaving the corporate limits of Salisbury.
 Upon entering Salisbury again, the route becomes municipally maintained and continues past a mix of residences and businesses with some industrial establishments.
-MD 12 crosses over a branch of the Wicomico River near the Salisbury City Park, which contains the Salisbury Zoo, before ending at Main Street a short distance to the east of US 13 Bus.
+MD 12 crosses over a branch of the Wicomico River west of the Salisbury City Park, which contains the Salisbury Zoo, before ending at Main Street a short distance to the east of US 13 Bus.
 (Salisbury Boulevard) near downtown Salisbury.

 MD 12 is a part of the National Highway System as a principal arterial from Nutters Cross Road south of US 13 near Salisbury north to Main Street in Salisbury.